playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-Now if we run one of our code samples and click on a button rapidly and repeatedly we get...
+Now if we run one of our code samples and click on a button rapidly, and repeatedly, we get...
 Nothing!
 Only the last `alert` will show up to notify you that our `Alert` component has rendered.

 > That's strange...
 I thought that our `setTimeout` would still trigger because we haven't cleaned it up using a `clearTimeout`.